henningst/henningst.github.io/_posts/2017-04-26-publish-xunit-test-results-in-vsts.md

 I'm using [Cake](http://cakebuild.net/) to script the build process.
 This allows me to define all the build steps in a build file I can keep in the git repo together with the rest of the project.
 It also keeps the number of build tasks I need to define in VSTS at a minimum.
 It's easy to trigger Cake scripts from VSTS by using the [Cake tool](https://marketplace.visualstudio.com/items?itemName=cake-build.cake) available in the VSTS Marketplace.

-The first step is to make sure the test runner is writing the test results to an output file.
+VSTS does not automatically pick up results from tests run via Cake, so the first we need to do is to make sure the test runner is writing test results to an output file.

-In the the Cake script, this is done by passing in a `DotNetCoreTestSettings` object and specifying some additional arguments using `ArgumentCustomization`.
+In the Cake script, this is done by passing in a `DotNetCoreTestSettings` object and specifying some additional arguments using `ArgumentCustomization` like this:

-The complete test task looks like this:

 ```
 Task("Test")